kennethklee/ssh-authorized-manager/README.md

 ### Running

-The `dev.sh` file acts as a cross-compatible runner.
-There are two modes -- `development` and `production`.
+There are two modes -- development `ENV=dev` and test `ENV=test`.

 In `development`, two containers start up, app and web.
 The app container does live-reloading.
 The web container does hot-reloading.
 Any code changes anywhere in the project will be automatically reloaded.

 Start the stack:

-    $ ./dev.sh up
+    $ task up

 Stop the stack:

-    $ ./dev.sh stop
+    $ task stop

 Destroy the stack:

-    $ ./dev.sh down
+    $ task down

 Start the stack in a production-like mode (single container):

-    $ ./dev.sh staging
+    $ ENV=test task up

-In `production` mode, the app runs in a production-like fashion, hence the term staging.
+In `test` mode, the app runs in a production-like fashion, hence the term staging.
 Live reloading and hot reloading is disabled.

-Environment variable, `APP_ENV` can be either `development` or `production`.
-This signals the app which mode to run in.